willythor/ThinkStats2/Reports/report3.md

 In order to qualitatively assess the validity of this model we selected players from each of this clusters who on average played more than 25 mins per game this season.

-Interestingly filtering like this eradicated an entire cluster.
+Interestingly, filtering like this eradicated an entire cluster.
 This left us with three clusters major clusters to parse through, due to the nature of the clustering seen above, our model lends itself to including outliers in each of the clusters.

 Our model was able to identify a cluster of power forwards/centers with 80 percent accuracy.
 Two of the clusters are shown below as examples, with outliers shown in bold: